oberpierre/tools/ansible/README.md

         ```

     - [`k8s_setup_nginx.yml`](./k8s_setup_nginx.yml):
-        > This playbook requires resources of type LoadBalancer to be supported in order for Ingress to route external traffic to your cluster's services.
-Ensure they are supported and, if necessary, enable them using `k8s_setup_metallb.yml`.
+        > This playbook requires resources of type LoadBalancer to be supported to enable Ingress to route external traffic to your cluster's services.
+Ensure they are supported, and if necessary, enable them using `k8s_setup_metallb.yml`.
 You may also change the configuration in the playbook to support [NodePort services](https://kubernetes.github.io/ingress-nginx/deploy/baremetal/#over-a-nodeport-service), but this is not recommended except for testing or learning purposes.
         ```
         ansible-playbook -i example_inventory.yml --user admin --ask-become-pass k8s_setup_nginx.yml
         ```